bmcneil92/Metis-Classification-Project/ProjectProposal.md

 For this project, we will set out to explore
-[Hong Kong syndecate horse racing data](https://www.kaggle.com/hrosebaby/horse-racing-dataset-for-experts-hong-kong?select=results.csv) to investigate predicting whether or not a horse will place.
+[Hong Kong syndecate horse racing data](https://www.kaggle.com/hrosebaby/horse-racing-dataset-for-experts-hong-kong?select=results.csv) to investigate predicting whether or not a horse will place in their upcoming race!

 ### Question/need: